 - Most of the States that at one time used, stockpiled, produced or transferred AP mines.

 - The majority of States that are or have been affected by AP mines.

 - Every state in the Americas except Cuba and the United States.

 The use of anti-personnel mines has decreased dramatically through adherence to the Convention by 162 States and the widespread acceptance of its provisions by other States.

 The production of anti-personnel mines has decreased significantly: Of the 50 States that at one time produced anti-personnel mines, 34 are now parties to the Convention.

 - 35 States have not yet ratified or acceded to the Convention.

 - Combined, six of these States – China, India, the Republic of Korea, Pakistan, Russia and the United States – may hold tens of millions of stockpiled antipersonnel mines.

-- Some States not parties to the Convention have made new use of AP mines since the Convention entered into force.
+- Some States not parties to the Convention have made new use of anti-personnel mines since the Convention entered into force.

 - Some armed non-State actors continue to use, stockpile, and produce anti-personnel mines.